yokosogithub/GeoGit/doc/manual/source/partial_cloning.rst

 - A sparse can can only track one branch from a remote repository.
 The name of the branch has to specified when creating the sparse clone, using the ``branch`` switch.
 If not specified, the ``master`` branch from the remote repository will be fetched.

-.. todo:: confirm this:  Additional branches from the remote repository can be fetched, but are cannot be tracked, that meaning that you cannot push or pull from that branch.
-Instead, the history of the branch is fetched and it can be used disconnected from the remote repository.
-To fetch a branch from the parent repository of a sparse clone use the following syntax:

-XXXXXXXXXXXXXXX
+.. todo::  Currently there is no real way to fetch additional branches from the remote.
+We'll have to add some kind of explicit way to do so.
+Essentially when the remote is set up, it filters out all other refs, so if you try to fetch a different one, it won't do anything.
+[Extend this when it is ready]

 Interaction between partial clones
 ------------------------------------

 Partial clones can interact with the original repository from which the come from, pushing and pulling as it has been explained.
-They also can interact with other cloned repositories, although with certain limitations.
+However, a sparse clone cannot communicate with a full clone of the full repository it came from, since there must be changes in the full cloned repository that are not found in the original one.
+If sparse changes are pushed to a clone of the full repository, the sparse clone will be unable to synchronize with the original full repository until if fetches those changes from its clone, because the sparse repository does not have the *full commit* that was made and cannot provide it during synchronization.
+If the full repository and its clone for some reason do not directly communicate with each other, it could be a long time before synchronization is possible again.

 The figure below shows an example of an ecosystem of GeoGit repositories derived from an original one using regular and sparse clones, and how they can interact with each other.